May 27 - 30

-The 2014 Annual Meeting of the Consortium of Multiple Sclerosis Centers (CMSC) and the Sixth Cooperative Meeting with Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) will be held on May 28 - 31 at the Hilton Anatole Hotel in Dallas, Texas.
+The 2015 Annual Meeting of the Consortium of Multiple Sclerosis Centers (CMSC) and the Sixth Cooperative Meeting with Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) will be held on May 27 - 30 at the JW Marriot Hotel in Indianapolis, Indiana.

-Our meeting is unique in bringing together all groups committed to improving the lives of people with MS: neurologists, radiologists, physiatrists, other medical specialists, clinical researchers, basic scientists, nursing professionals, rehabilitation specialists, counselors, members of the non-profit community and the corporate supporters whose driven many pharmaceutical and technological advances during the past two decades.
+Our meeting is unique in bringing together all groups committed to improving the lives of people with MS: neurologists, radiologists, physiatrists, other medical specialists, clinical researchers, basic scientists, nursing professionals, rehabilitation specialists, mental health professionals, members of the non-profit community and the corporate supporters.
 The content of the meeting includes state-of-the-art information on the latest treatments, research, models of care, epidemiology, genetics, and much more.
-The CMSC is proud to partner with thousands of MS professionals who work in healthcare, community service, the pharmaceutical industry and education.
+The CMSC is proud to partner with thousands of MS professionals who work in healthcare, community service, the pharmaceutical industry and professional education.

 The goal of the Annual Meeting of the CMSC is to provide MS healthcare professionals with the most up-to-date information impacting patient care in the areas of: